LGBTQ Milestones: “The Gaying of America” and Gender Equality in the USA

 2020, Desmond the Amazing

-Singer Harry Styles was the first “straight guy” who wore a women’s dress as a magazine cover.
+Singer Harry Styles was the first supposedly “straight guy” who wore a women’s (Gucci) dress for a magazine cover.
 Candace Owens accused Styles of endangering “manly men” while Left-Liberal and Democrat politicians applauded Harry.
 [Vogue]

-Harry’s move was significant because he has millions of young followers.
+Harry’s move was significant because he had millions of young followers.
 His influence broke the gay stereotype in his generation.

 2021, Biden’s Inequality Act